 - Research Methods

 Example courses for each field of interest.

 *Students wanting to complete a nonprofit management field of interest, specifically, may complete the 24-credit Graduate Certificate in Nonprofit Management as their field of interest, with no additional credits.

 There are two components of the MPA internship requirement.
 The first is enrollment in the PPPM 623 Professional Development (1 credit).
 Students begin the course during orientation week and continue through Fall term of their first year.
 Through this course students identify their career goals and develop a plan to prepare themselves to meet the goals.
 Students identify summer internship and post-graduation fellowship opportunities, and develop polished resume and cover letters.

 The second component is completion of an internship.
 Internships offer students opportunities to explore and clarify career goals, apply academic learning, enhance and learn new skills, gain experience, and network with professionals.
 Unlike jobs, internships are supervised training experiences with the explicit intent of developing skills.
 Internships are highly recommended for all MPA students, and 3 credits of PPPM 604 Internship are required for those with fewer than two years of relevant professional experience.

-In collaboration with the internship site supervisor and the Internship Director, students identify learning goals and outline specific tasks and responsibilities that support these goals.
+In collaboration with the internship site supervisor and the Career Services Director, students identify learning goals and outline specific tasks and responsibilities that support these goals.
 By achieving their learning goals, students acquire a set of transferable skills and real-world experiences that prepare them for professional positions, fellowships, or further academic study.

 Master of Public Administration Policy Analysis and Applied Research Projects (11 Credits)